owner203/autoyours-go/README.md

 # autoyours-go
 Save your time from lunch reservation.
-A reimplemented version in Go.
+A reimplementation of autoyours in Go.